How to reserve

-A backcountry permit and campground reservations are mandatory for anyone planning an overnight trip into the backcountry of Banff National Park.
-It specifies the campgrounds you have booked, as well as the number of people and tents in your group.
+A backcountry permit is mandatory for anyone planning an overnight trip into the backcountry of Banff National Park.

 - A non-refundable reservation fee applies to all bookings ($11.70).